emacsorphanage/god-mode/README.md

 Another option to control god-mode's global behavior is to provide a function with no arguments that must return non-nil if god-mode should be disabled for the current buffer.
-See the `god-exempt-predicates` variable and its default members `god-exempt-mode-p` and `god-special-mode-p` for further details.
+See the `god-exempt-predicates` variable and its default members `god-exempt-mode-p`, `god-view-mode-p` and `god-special-mode-p` for further details.

 ## Not implemented yet